You’ve Got Your Pallet, Now Where Do You Start?

 If you can, ask if the pallets have been heat treated.
 This means the wood has been heated to a minimum core temperature depending on the specific wood type.
 While heat-treated pallets can still harbor fungus, mold and bugs, these pallets are considered safer than those that are not heat treated.

 Note: If you find that your pallets are not safe for your projects, you should not use them as firewood.
-However, you can use pallet wood to build a firewood shed.

 Preparing Your Pallet for Use